AndrewNewcomb/IotAnnouncer/README.md

 - If a match is found it plays a tune for that person.

 ## Future phases?
 Want to separate the triggering so that it could be handled by a separate pi.
-If on the same network thinking of using Zero MQ.
+If on the same network with Zero MQ.
 If not on the same network then a cloud based messaging service.